 If you love to bring more sparkle, go extra with dusting sparkling sugar to the top.
-Wait for the fudge to cool prior to cutting into squares.
+Wait for the fudge to cool prior to cutting the creamy condensed milk-based dessert into squares.

 Alternatively, refrigerate it to speed up the process.
 Store leftovers in tightly covered containers.
 Let them either in the fridge or at room temperature.

 This delightful French-style apple cranberry tart is the perfect dessert for any holiday.
 How can you pass the tart-sweet cranberries on the top of a perfectly baked pastry base?
 Plus, because galettes are freeform, no pan or fancy adornments are necessary.

 If you haven’t made a galette before, it is a French tart made from pastry and a sweet or savory filling with the edges roughly folded in.
 This recipe calls for homemade shortcrust for the best results.
 As for the fruity filling, peeled and sliced apples with fresh cranberries will do the favor.